dsmurph/mcp23017/README.md

 ## 🎁 Take a look at the examples.

-They will serve as inspiration and ideas for your project.
+Exemplares as inspiration and ideas for your project.

 📁 examples/
 ```